 On the other hand, a CO2 laser with a power output of over 6kW is very rare to find.

-The higher power options of fiber laser give it an edge over CO2 laser for cutting thick metal sheets.
+The higher power options of fiber laser give it an edge over CO2 laser for applications involving laser cutting of sheet metal.

 The table below compares the maximum cutting thickness of some popular metals by CO2 and fiber laser.

 Max. cutting thickness (inch)

 Maximum cutting thickness of CO2 laser and fiber laser